entity-neural-network/entity-gym-rs/README.md

 [EntityGym](https://github.com/entity-neural-network/entity-gym) is a Python library that defines a novel entity-based abstraction for reinforcement learning environments which enables highly ergonomic and efficient training of deep reinforcement learning agents.
-This crate provides bindings that allow Rust programs to be used as EntityGym training environments, and to load and run neural networks agents trained with [Entity Neural Network Trainer](https://github.com/entity-neural-network/enn-trainer) inside Rust.
+This crate provides bindings that allows Rust programs to be used as EntityGym training environments, and to load and run neural networks agents trained with [Entity Neural Network Trainer](https://github.com/entity-neural-network/enn-trainer) inside Rust.

 ## Overview